koustubhjuvekar/My-Projects/Project - 2/README.md

 ### 1. 🌐 **Launch an EC2 Instance with gp2 Volume**

-- &ensp;&ensp;Login to the AWS Management Console.
+- &nbsp;Login to the AWS Management Console.
-- &ensp;&ensp;Navigate to **EC2 → Instances → Launch Instance**.
+- &nbsp;Navigate to **EC2 → Instances → Launch Instance**.
-- Configure the instance with the following details:
+- &nbsp;Configure the instance with the following details:

   - **Vault Name** - `PrimaryEC2Vault`
   - **Name** - `Project2-EC2Instance`